stelcodes/nuzzle/README.md

 - `:nuzzle/render-page` - A fully qualified symbol that must resolve to your page rendering function.
 Required.
 - `:nuzzle/build-drafts?` - A boolean that indicates whether pages marked as a draft should be included.
 Defaults to `false` (no drafts included).
-- `:nuzzle/ignored-pages` - A collection of page entry keys that should be removed as part of the config transformation step.
-Can be used to ignore pages that Nuzzle creates automatically.

 The following config options provide functionality above and beyond basic static site generation.
 They are totally optional.